Charlemagne: Benevento, Bavaria, and Pepin's revolt

 After Charlemagne left Italy, Arechis sent envoys to Irene to offer an alliance; he suggested that she send a Byzantine army with Adalgis, the exiled son of Desiderus, to remove the Franks from power in Lombardy.
 Before his plans could be finalised, Aldechis and his elder son Romuald died of illness within weeks of each other.
 Charlemagne sent Grimoald back to Benevento to serve as duke and return it to Frankish suzerainty.
 The Byzantine army invaded but were repulsed by the Frankish and Lombard forces.

-As affairs were being settled in Italy, Charlemagne turned his attention to Bavaria.
-Bavaria was ruled by Duke Tassilo, Charlemagne's first cousin, who had been installed by Pepin the Short in 748.
+As affairs were being settled in Italy, Charlemagne turned his attention to Bavaria, which was ruled by Duke Tassilo, Charlemagne's first cousin, who had been installed by Pepin the Short in 748.
 Tassilo's sons were also grandsons of Desiderius and thus were a potential threat to Charlemagne's rule in Lombardy.
 The neighbouring rulers had a growing rivalry throughout their reigns, but they had sworn an oath of peace in 781.
-In 784 Rotpert (Charlemagne's viceroy in Italy) accused Tassilo of conspiring with Widukind and unsuccessfully attacked the Bavarian city of Bolzano.
+In 784, Rotpert (Charlemagne's viceroy in Italy) accused Tassilo of conspiring with Widukind and unsuccessfully attacked the Bavarian city of Bolzano.
 Charlemagne gathered his forces to prepare for an invasion of Bavaria in 787.
 Dividing the army, the Franks launched a three-pronged attack.
 Quickly realizing his poor position, Tassilo agreed to surrender and recognise Charlemagne as his overlord.
 The following year, Tassilo was accused of plotting with the Avars to attack Charlemagne.
 He was deposed and sent to a monastery, and Charlemagne absorbed Bavaria into his kingdom.
 Charlemagne spent the next few years based in Regensburg, largely focused on consolidating his rule of Bavaria and warring against the Avars.
 Successful campaigns against them were launched from Bavaria and Italy in 788, and Charlemagne led campaigns in 791 and 792.